-In addition to the six traditional master’s degree programs, the USC Sol Price School of Public Policy also offers three executive master’s degree programs and a set of specialized non-degree executive programs at our main campus at University Park in Los Angeles and at the USC State Capital Center in Sacramento.
+In addition to the six traditional master’s degree programs, the USC Sol Price School of Public Policy also offers three executive master’s degree programs, a professional doctorate, and a set of specialized non-degree executive programs at our main campus at University Park in Los Angeles and at the USC State Capital Center in Sacramento.

 The Executive Master of Health Administration (EMHA) program provides a tremendous opportunity for seasoned clinical and management professionals to advance or to transition their careers in the dynamic field of healthcare.
 It is flexibly designed to accommodate the schedules of fully employed mid- to senior-level professionals, enabling them to work and earn their degrees at their own pace, as they continue to progress in their careers.
 Participants sharpen their business acumen by gaining exposure to and in-depth knowledge of the latest theories and best practices in contemporary health management.